 We will be accepting applications for 2019 Field Camp in Novemeber.
 Rates and details will be posted as they become available.
 Contact us with any questions about applying to Geology Field Camp: firstname.lastname@example.org

 The University at Buffalo Geology Field Program is open to upper division geology and environmental science students enrolled at any college or university.
 Over the past 54 years, this program has taught more than 2,100 students!
 Last year, 39 students from 12 different academic institutions joined the group.

-The purpose of the course is to keep students safe and healthy while they develop observational and mapping skills.
-In order to create an interesting and diverse experience, students visit four distinct physiographic and geologic locations: San Juan Mountains, Colorado; Canyonlands, Utah; Dinosaur National Monument, Utah; and Medicine Bow, Wyoming.
+The academic mission of the course is to keep students safe and healthy while they develop observational and mapping skills in the field.
+To create an interesting and diverse experience, students visit four distinct physiographic and geologic locations: San Juan Mountains, Colorado; Canyonlands, Utah; Dinosaur National Monument, Utah; and Medicine Bow, Wyoming.
 For the first nine days, the curriculum of the camp focuses on mapping crystalline rocks, followed by 23 days studying folded and faulted sedimentary rocks.